Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1330.md

 ## Summary of Discussions

+ChefSpec 3 has been released!
+Pretty stable now.

 What happened between ChefSpec 2 & ChefSpec 3?

 Seth started working on ChefSpec with the original author.
 Identified where the code was terrible with backwards compatibility and technical issues.